Sparksbox

 Third: model versioning fees.
 When the vendor releases a new model version (which happens every 6-12 months), staying on the old version means losing support.
 Upgrading means a new contract at new pricing.
 You're essentially signing a new deal every year while being told it's an "upgrade."

 Fourth: compliance add-ons in regulated verticals.
 Every compliance feature costs extra.
 Audit logging, data residency, deletion workflows, regulatory reporting: all priced separately.
-For cannabis brands, this can add 60-80% to the base contract price.
+For cannabis brands, this can materially increase the real contract cost beyond the headline price.

 What a Fair Contract Looks Like